Class Action Requirements Explained

 That being said, whether a proposed class action is certified is ultimately up to the judge to decide.

-Don’t miss out on class action news.
+Don’t miss out on class action lawsuit and settlement news.
 Sign up for ClassAction.org’s free weekly newsletter here.